Huy Hòa

 Traditional Vietnamese games frequently need a large number of participants.
 As a result, they are frequently observed around the cultural Lunar New Year – Tet holidays, or at large village festivities.
 There are many individuals that engage in the games at that time.

-However, in order to provide tourists with an authentic Vietnamese cultural experience, the game of crushing clay pots is frequently practiced every night in the historic town of Hoi An.
 If you wish to participate, come to Hoi An’s old town in the evening.
 You can also participate in daily Vietnamese folk games at the Vietnam Museum of Ethnology on Nguyen Van Huyen Street, Cau Giay, Hanoi.

 Origin Of Vietnam Tradition Xông đất

 Tet festival has been the most significant and greatest celebration of the year for Vietnamese, from Kinh people to ethnic communities, year after year.
 One of the important rituals on this crucial occasion appears to be Xong Dat (the first visit to a residence in a year).
-People in Vietnam are becoming more conscious of the importance of this culture.
-It has been extensively modified, with a myriad of norms and requirements that both preserve the essence of Xong Dat heritage while adapting to modern Vietnamese living.

 Choosing the first guest to come to the family might be influenced by a variety of different variables.
 Some people may not have the most compatible astrological with the home head, but they are considered to be affable and “luck-generators,” which the host prefers.
-The converse is also true.
-The Xong Dat tradition has risen in prominence over time as people place a larger priority on spiritual and religious life, and picking the proper one to Xong Dat has become more difficult.

 Tet Foods